nightscout/nightscout.github.io/docs/nightscout/new_user.md

 ### Azure

 Nightscout DIY was [originally](https://github.com/rnpenguin/cgm-remote-monitor) created with Azure but most users dropped it after costs increased.
-A new deployment method is [being worked on](../../vendors/azure/new_user)... stay tuned.
+A new deployment method has [been created](../../vendors/azure/new_user).
 If you want to migrate and keep your Atlas database look [here](../../vendors/azure/migrate).

 > **Pros**:
 > Large platform with a reliable history
 > Well known by the community IT specialists
-> Using a local database.
+> Using a local database
+> Using a basic plan and free services make it free
 >
 > **Cons**:
-> Hard con contain in the free tier
+> Trial account lasts maximum 12 months
+> Basic plan and pay as you go is free if you stay within quotas

 ### Railway.app